Youth Collective Online

 Lucy Joyce: The Sketchbook & Studio in 2020

-Artist Lucy Joyce shares her approach to sketchbook development, considering its use as a visual diary to record and collate ideas, and as a tool for research, experimentation, writing, collecting and exploring.
-The session will open-up discussions around the concept of the Artist’s Sketchbook and Studio, and what this can be in 2020, as well as a short demonstration on making a sketchbook with paper and gum tape.
+Artist Lucy Joyce shared her approach to sketchbook development, considering its use as a visual diary to record and collate ideas, and as a tool for research, experimentation, writing, collecting and exploring.

-Shepherd Manyika leads a session on working with sound and video, with a focus on the artworks and projects he has created as part his practice.
-He will share his approach to working in these mediums, along with the work of other artists.
+Shepherd Manyika led a session on working with sampling, sound and video, and shared his approach to working in these mediums, along with the work of other artists.

 Beverley Bennett: Reflections

-Artist Beverley Bennett leads a session using images, artworks and meditation to reflect on the past year, considering themes and moments in our lives before the pandemic began, through to present day.
-She will share her practice and artworks made over the lockdown period, and introduce gentle exercises that can be incorporated into your artistic practice.
+Artist Beverley Bennett led a session using drawing and meditation to reflect on the past year, considering themes and moments in our lives before the pandemic began, through to present day.

 Jessica Ashman: Animation – Frame-By-Frame Memories